Hussein al-Houthi

 Hussein al-Houthi (Note: حسين الحوثي) (20 August 1959 – 10 September 2004) was a Yemeni politician and Zaydi religious leader who was the founder of the Houthi movement.
 A member of the Yemeni parliament for the Party of Truth between 1993 and 1997, he served as a key figure in the Houthi insurgency against the Yemeni government, beginning in 2004.

 Al-Houthi, who was a one-time rising political aspirant in Yemen, had wide religious and tribal backing in northern Yemen's mountainous regions.
-The Houthi movement took his name after his death in 2004.
+The Houthi movement took his name after his killing by security forces in 2004.

 Early life

 Hussein al-Houthi was born on 20 August 1959 in the Marran area, the ancestral home of the Houthi tribe, in northern Yemen.
 Some sources have stated his year of birth was 1956.
 Nevertheless, the part of Yemen Al-Houthi hailed from formed the core of the Yemen Arab Republic (North Yemen).
 His father, Badreddin al-Houthi, was a prominent Zaydi cleric who briefly took control of the Houthi movement after his son's death.

 According to a disciple, Hussein al-Houthi lived part of his life with his family, including his father, Badreddin and his younger brother, Abdul-Malik, in Qom, Iran.
 The disciple also claimed that al-Houthi had close relationships with Ali Khamenei, Supreme Leader of Iran, and Hassan Nasrallah, Hezbollah's former leader.